-- The Group, through its wholly-owned subsidiary Mundra International Container Terminal Private Limited ("MICT"), has developed and is operating the container terminal at the Mundra port in Gujarat.
-In 2006, MICT received a show cause notice from the Gujarat Maritime Board ("GMB") requiring MICT to demonstrate that the undertaking given by its parent company, P&O Ports (Mundra) Private Limited, with regard to its shareholding in MICT has not been breached in view of P&O Ports (Mundra) Private Limited being taken over by the Group.
-On 18 April 2016, all parties settled their respective claims and withdrew all pending litigation from the courts in Gujarat. - The Group's wholly-owned subsidiary Chennai Container Terminal Ltd ("CCTL") has received claims from the Chennai Port Trust ("CPT") for an amount of U.S.\$18.06 million in respect of CCTL's alleged failure to fulfil its obligations in respect of non-transhipment containers for a period of four years from 1 December 2003.
-CCTL subsequently paid U.S.\$9.6 million under dispute in 2008.
+- The Group's wholly-owned subsidiary Chennai Container Terminal Ltd ("CCTL") has received claims from the Chennai Port Trust ("CPT") for an amount of U.S.\$18.7 million in respect of CCTL's alleged failure to fulfil its obligations in respect of non-transhipment containers for a period of four years from 1 December 2003.
+CCTL subsequently paid U.S.\$10.0 million under dispute in 2008.
 CCTL had also initiated arbitration proceedings against CPT in this regard.
 The arbitral tribunal passed its award on 26 November 2012 ruling in favour of CCTL.
 However, CPT appealed against this order, which was upheld by the Madras High Court on 8 January 2014 and, accordingly, a provision was recognised in the DPW Financial Statements against the above receivable.
 CCTL lodged an appeal before the Division Bench of Madras High Court along with a stay petition on 31 January 2014.
-CCTL's appeal was taken up for hearing and admitted on 3 February 2014.
-CPT also made a statement before the Division Bench of Madras High Court that no further action would be taken by CPT against CCTL.
+CCTL's appeal was taken up for hearing and admitted on 3 February 2014, CPT also made a statement before the Division Bench of Madras High Court that no further action would be taken by CPT against CCTL.
 As at the date of this Base Prospectus, the matter is pending for final hearing and disposal before the Division Bench of Madras High Court.
 Based on the strong merits of the case and on the advice received from legal counsel, the Group believes that CCTL's appeal will be upheld by the Division Bench of Madras High Court.
-The Group provisioned for the full amount of the claim in the year ended 31 December 2015. - On 25 March 2011, CCTL received an order from the Tariff Authority for Major Ports ("TAMP") to reduce the tariff charged for services by 35 per cent.
-CCTL appealed against the proposed reduction in tariffs in the Madras High Court.
-The Madras High Court granted a stay order against the reduction in tariff for a period of eight weeks.
-At the next hearing, the Madras High Court granted a restraint order on the execution of the revised tariff, subject to CCTL's submission of a fixed security deposit of approximately U.S.\$0.8 million.
-CCTL currently continues to charge the customers based on the tariff rates enacted before the TAMP order was received.
-This case was last heard on 16 August 2013.
-The next date for another hearing has not been fixed. - In November 2013, India Gateway Terminal Private Limited ("IGTPL"), a subsidiary of the Group, invoked the arbitration clause under its license agreement with the Cochin Port Trust ("CoPT") for the adjudication of certain matters, including loss on account of delay in commencement of commercial operations at International Container Trans-shipment Terminal I ("ICTT") and CoPT's failure in meeting various obligations under the license agreement.
-As directed by the arbitration tribunal at its preliminary meeting held on 25 March 2014, IGTPL submitted its statement of claim on 1 July 2014.
-In the statement of claim, IGTPL estimated that it had suffered loss of profits due to CoPT's breaches of approximately INR 3,000 million (U.S.\$45.32 million).
-IGTPL also referenced the dispute related to the cost of deployment of
+As of 30 June 2018, the status quo was unchanged, and the appeal was still pending. - On 8 July 2014 the Group was notified that the Republic of Djibouti ("Djibouti") had initiated arbitration proceedings before the London Court of International Arbitration ("LCIA") against the Group, alleging fraud and illegal payments and seeking rescission of all contracts between the Group and the Djibouti.
+On 20 February 2017 the LCIA dismissed all such claims in their entirety and ordered that Djibouti pay all of the Group's legal costs.
+Subsequently, on 8 November 2017, Djibouti adopted a new, retrospective law stating that Djibouti may renegotiate all agreements in the infrastructure sector which are contrary to the highest interests of the nation and, should any such renegotiations fail, that Djibouti may unilaterally terminate such agreements.
+On 22 February 2018, pursuant to a presidential decree, Djibouti seized physical control of Doraleh Container Terminal S.A. from the Group.
+As a result, the Group has commenced arbitration proceedings before the LCIA to defend its rights and seeks a declaration that the contracts are valid and legally binding on Djibouti.
+On 20 July 2018 a hearing took place before the LCIA at which the Group requested that the LCIA declare the actions of Djibouti unlawful and confirm the validity of the concession agreement.
+In an arbitral award the LCIA confirmed on 31 July 2018 that the 2006 concession agreement remains valid and binding notwithstanding the laws and decrees Djibouti has adopted.